luxtorpeda-dev/luxtorpeda/README.md

 see [#42](https://github.com/dreamer/luxtorpeda/issues/42) for details.

+## Configuration

+A configuration json file named `config.json` will be located in the luxtorpeda directory.
+It has the following paramters:

+- host_url - This is used to determine where the packages.json file is located remotely, for use in automatic updates of this file.
+- should_do_update - If this parameter is set to true, then the packages.json file will be updated automatically.

 ## Supported titles

 Just click "Play" and Luxtorpeda will download and install the package for you.